 The female bee that chews out the wood and creates the nest gallery that is several inches long where she will lay 6-8 larva cells.
 She provides a pollen ball for the larva to eat once they hatch.
 The female carpenter bee is not aggressive but has a stinger in case she needs to use it in self defense.
 The male carpenter bee is aggressive but can’t even sting, which is quite ironic if almost comical.
 He patrols the outside of the nest diving and buzzing at any potential threats.
 The process of creating and sealing the nest takes several days.
 After this, the carpenter bees will move on and die off within a few weeks.

 The larvae pupate within the nest gallery and later chew their way out of the nest as adult carpenter bees.
 In most regions new generations emerge in late summer, but the busiest months for carpenter bees are in the spring months of April and May.
 During the fall, the bees will feed on flowers and pollen and clean out their nests for winter.
 They later emerge again in the spring to mate.

 If you see what you think may be a carpenter bee, check the wood items mentioned above for dime-sized holes.
-At Bullfrog Pest Management, we take measures to making sure your home is free of carpenter bees.
+At Bullfrog Pest Control, we take measures to making sure your home is free of carpenter bees.
 Give us a call today, at 1-800-572-9797.